|I offer lessons in:|

 I love teaching group lessons and enjoy the classes!
 I have taught privately for over 40 years and group for several years, and now almost all my students are in a group.
 I have also served as Choir Director/Organist for various churches in Boerne, San Antonio, and in the Rio Grande Valley.
 I began piano at the age of 7, and continued through college, adding 7 years of organ study at UTSA in San Antonio as an adult.
 I grew up in Pharr but my husband and I left when he went to work for Delta Air Lines.
 I also worked for United Air Lines for 10 years in New York City and Atlanta until shortly after our son was born.
 When my husband retired we returned to the Valley and we now live in Weslaco.

 Safety is a big issue in today's society and I have gone though a background check by working as a permanent substitute teacher in McAllen.
 After moving here I worked at McAllen High School as a substitute teacher in the choir department as accompanist for the middle school and high school choirs.
 In Weslaco I have worked as organist and piano accompanist at the Lutheran Church, the Presbyterian Church, and the Episcopal Church.
-I now spend my time teaching piano.
-My husband and I are members of First Baptist Church of Weslaco where he is a deacon.
+I now teach primarily group piano and occasionally fill in as substitute organist or pianist at various churches.

 I prefer teaching at home instead of the office I used to teach in because it is a safer environment for the children if they need to excuse themselves from the classroom for a couple of minutes plus the only adults around are parents waiting for their children.
 No one is going to walk into the classroom who isn't supposed to be here.
 Also we are able to adjust the temperature so that everyone is comfortable.